Get a Signal Boost for Your Android Phone

 In today’s fast-paced, digital world, mobile phones keep us connected to family, friends, coworkers, and others.
 So, when our interaction is sidelined because of a weak cell phone signal, it can be frustrating and inconvenient.
 Fortunately, there is something you can do about it, including a signal booster for Android.

 First, you may want to learn how to test your signal strength and determine which areas are the most problematic for cell reception.
-Second, it’s important to gain a better understanding of why you may be experiencing a poor or nonexistent cell signal with your android device.
+Second, it’s important to gain a better understanding of why you may be experiencing a poor or nonexistent cell signal with your Android device.

 - Your location.
 You may encounter problems with your cell phone signal if you are in a remote location far away from a cell tower.
 So, it makes sense that the closer you are to a tower, the easier it is for your phone to communicate with it.
 There are resources available to help you find the closest cell tower in your area.